North Fork of Roanoke AVA: Soil

 The viticultural productive slopes are principally made up of Frederick and Poplimento soils with limestone characteristics of the southeast facing slopes and limestone/sandstone layers characteristic of the north facing slopes In the hillside vineyards, excellent drainage negates the effects of the moderate rainfall.
 The granitic soils in the area are typical of their mountainous origins and are made up of gravel and loam.

 Viticulture

-North Fork of Roanoke wines gained recognition for their distinctive flavor and complexity from fruit grown in the foothills of the Blue Ridge Mountains.
-The viticultural area's terroir and dedication of its vintners paved a path for exciting developments in Virginia wine.
+North Fork of Roanoke wines gained recognition for their flavor and complexity from fruit grown in the foothills of the Blue Ridge Mountains.
+The viticultural area's terroir and dedication of its vintners paved a path for developments in Virginia wine.
 White grape varieties like Riesling, Chardonnay, and Viognier are noted to have a 'bright acidity, intense aromatics, and a refreshing minerality.'

-Several wineries are experimenting with hybrid grapes like Vidal Blanc and Traminette, producing uniqueness that showcase the region's versatility.
-North Fork of Roanoke is also home to a handful of winemakers dedicated to producing handcrafted, high-quality wines.
+Several wineries are experimenting with hybrid grapes like Vidal Blanc and Traminette, producing results that showcases the region's versatility.
+North Fork of Roanoke is also home to a handful of winemakers dedicated to producing handcrafted wines.